 The Dellinger children eventually chose to sell the home.
 In 1989 new owners did a major renovation to preserve the house and were awarded a "Community Preservation Award" by the Taylor Conservation and Heritage Society.
 A frequent participating home in Taylor's Christmas Holiday Home Tour, in December 2012 Pecan Manor Bed & Breakfast continued that tradition.

 819 Hackberry had always been occupied as a single family residence until purchased by Janetta McCoy in 2011.
-It is her goal to respect the history of the house and through the B & B income preserve and restore the home.
-As a house it is a grand statement in the community.
+It was her goal to respect the history of the house and through the B & B income preserve and restore the home.
+This vision was continued by Jo Anna McGinnis who bought the house and business in 2021.
+As a house, Pecan Manor is a grand statement in the community.
 As a home Pecan Manor is both comforting for the individual guest and highly conducive to a socializing gathering.